Fuxino/simple_backup/README.md

 For this to work, rsync must be installed on the server too.

 ### Server authentication
-Right now only authentication using SSH key works.
 The best way to handle the authentication is to have an ssh agent running on your system, otherwise if a passphrase is necessary to unlock the ssh key, it will be necessary to enter it more than once.
 If needed, it's possible to specify the ssh key location with the --keyfile argument or in the configuration file.

 To be able to connect to the user's ssh agent when running simple_backup with sudo, make sure to preserve the SSH_AUTH_SOCK environment variable.
 For example: